intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

    service-level model, but is not a complete solution by itself.
 1. Network configuration needs to be verifiable to ensure any potential changes can be accepted by devices.
-Model translation adapters (likely performed on the management station not the end device) may be the best path forward to simultaneously achieve this and the goal of supporting one configuration set across a diversity of devices with different internal models.
+Model translation adapters (likely performed on the management station, not the end device) may be the best path forward to simultaneously achieve this and the goal of supporting one configuration set across a diversity of devices with different internal models.